Straight people don’t know gay people well enough

 As ominous as it may seem, these myths are yet to be busted.
 But what can be done right now is to educate the masses in a comprehensive manner without coercing them to the point where they might feel uncomfortable.
-While some of these people are likely to play the “ethos” card, they should be reminded how inclusive culture has always been practiced in India.
+While some of these people are likely to play the “ethos” card, they should be reminded of how inclusive culture has always been practised in India.
 Homoeroticism and things alike have already been found in pieces of literature and were considered to be the norm.

 Top 10 myths that straight people believe about gay people

 1. Gay men are supposedly feminine

 Femininity or masculinity are the two lines or rather binaries that form the heteronormative conformations.
 These binaries are not only dictated by the patriarchal conditioning but are extremely regressive to the point that feminity in men has converted them to being considered homosexual.
 The queer spectrum is beyond the conventional boundaries of the proposed gender binary, feminity doesn’t always necessarily point to the traits of being gay.

 These myths are stemming from the compressed alienation of the cishet circuit where they tend to believe and act on such myths.
 Lesbians don’t necessarily have boy-cut but even if they do, that is not how you assume.

 Promiscuity is a human phenomenon which doesn’t necessarily align according to one’s sexual orientation.
 While many gay people are sexually active others aren’t.
 It is a ludicrous concept to even think that homosexuals are sexually more active than heterosexuals.
 Monogamy is a choice after all!